Particle-Network/particle-network-docs/nft-service/solana-nft-service/auction-house.md

 ---
-description: API for marketplace which is escrowless.
+description: API for the marketplace, which is escrowless.
 ---

-# Auction House (recommend)
+# Auction House

 {% hint style="info" %}
 Based on [the auction house protocol](https://docs.metaplex.com/auction-house/definition).
 It is simple, fast and very cheap.